thryec/erc20-vault/README.md

 `mint()`

-- public mint function that allow users to mint an unlimited amount (for the purposes of this exercise)
+- public mint function should allow users to mint any amount of tokens (for the purposes of this exercise)

 `approve()`